lal12/macroMyKBD/README.md

     - Manage actions and events
     - Manage Devices
 - Add a toolbar icon
-- JavaScript actions
+- Script actions
-- keyup events
 - ordered key events
 - install driver automatically, so the manual driver installation via zadig isn't needed anymore
 - install as a service by itself, also start in background
-- device differentiatino by serial number
+- device differentiation by serial number